nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 In this work, the standard for modules will be having a file and a folder with the same name (except by the `.rs` extension).
 For instance, for an actor called App, there must be a `app.rs` and a `app/` in the same directory.

-So far, there were presented 3 main parts of an actor:
+So far, 3 main parts of an actor were presented:

 - The address that enable the communication between actors
 - The messages that will be sent to the actor